Hungary

 Additionally, only a limited group of benefits can be provided as ‘other specific benefits’ (e.g. private use of company phones, meals on business trips, gift of small value once a year).

-In addition to the above, it needs to be highlighted that the possibility to provide benefits by the employer under an internal policy (available to all employees) or applied equality to all employees cannot be taxed as defined benefits anymore.
+In addition to the above, it needs to be highlighted that the possibility to provide benefits by the employer under an internal policy (available to all employees) or applied equally to all employees cannot be taxed as other specific benefits anymore.